 Travel Gifts for Under $20

 You’d be surprised by how much travel gear falls under the $20 bar.
-These great low-cost, high-functioning travel gifts won’t break your bank to buy the perfect gift.
+These low-cost, high-functioning options mean you won’t break your bank to buy the perfect gift.

 1. Lightweight Portable Luggage Scale